-The problem with the term “Churn” with Big Customers is that is makes the whole concept sound blameless and unavoidable.
+The problem with the term “Churn” with Big Customers is that it makes the whole concept sound blameless and unavoidable.
 This isn’t what happens in the enterprise.

-So really, at least for stickier product, the products used and relied on every day — Big Companies don’t churn.
+So really, at least for stickier products, the products used and relied on every day — Big Companies don’t churn.
 They Quit You.
-Big Companies take months and often years to make business process changes.
+Big Companies take months, and often years, to make business process changes.
 Big Companies take months to train their employees on new processes and systems, and the last thing they want to do is re-train them every year.
 Big Companies want to dial-in processes that work, and then at least leave them in place for 3-5 years if possible, and move on to the next challenge they have to deal with.